August Kreis: Biography

 Although Kreis only spent a short time in the Navy, he served in it during wartime, and as a result, he received an "improved pension" based on financial need, which is adjusted based on income.
 In 2009, he moved from Potter County, Pennsylvania to Lexington, South Carolina.

 In June 2011, Kreis was arrested in Obion County, Tennessee on "felony charges for filing fraudulent statements in an effort to obtain veterans benefits."
 According to the U.S. Attorney's Office, "The indictment alleges that Kreis provided false information about whether he had any income in reports that he submitted to the Department of Veterans Affairs."
 He had refused to surrender when the charges were filed.
 He was held in a federal detention center.

 In August 2011, he pleaded guilty to lying to Veterans Administration officials in order to get pension money which he was not entitled to receive, and he faced a possible sentence of five years in prison and a fine of $250,000.
 In December 2011, he was sentenced to six months in jail.
 He ultimately served six months of home arrest followed by two years of probation and he was required to pay back the nearly $193,000 of improperly received benefits.

 In early 2012, he left Aryan Nations while he was in prison, passing his leadership of the organization to Drew Bostwick.

 On February 19, 2014, Kreis was arrested on six counts of sexual abuse of children in Richland County, South Carolina.

 After a three-day trial, a Lexington County jury found Kreis, age 61, guilty of one count of criminal sexual conduct involving a minor child and two counts of committing lewd acts on a child.
 On November 5, 2015, a Lexington County, South Carolina judge sentenced Kreis to 50 years in prison for child molestation: two 15-year sentences and one 20-year sentence, all of them will run consecutively.
 During his sentencing, he held up a sign urging people to vote for Donald Trump for president.
 This prompted the attorney for Kreis to ask for a mistrial, but the judge rejected the request and instead instructed the jury to focus on the evidence.

-Kreis is an amputee, having lost both legs to diabetes.
+Kreis was an amputee, having lost both of his legs to diabetes.